 Lecture halls and common areas will be configured to help with social distancing.

 Health screenings will be as important as academic tests.

 Many colleges and universities pivoted abruptly to virtual instruction in the spring.
-Months later, those schools are making plans to reopen in the fall. and bring students back to campus.
-According to The Chronicle of Higher Education, 51% of more than 1,200 schools surveyed are planning on in-person instruction.
+Months later, those schools are making plans to reopen in the fall and bring students back to campus.

 “Colleges and universities are deploying carefully phased reopening plans that often go beyond minimum regulations,” said Honeywell’s Michael Pringle, an expert on reducing hospital acquired infections.
 He’s using that knowledge to help campuses similarly limit infection transmission.
 “To open their campuses, schools seek to invest in technology that will help improve air quality, safety and security.”